khaors/geocompr/main.md

 So far, we have only dealt with the pure geometries.
 Most of the time, however, these geometries come with a set of attributes describing them.
 These attributes could represent the name of the geometry, measured values, groups to which the geometry belongs, and many more.
-For example, we measured a temperature of 25°C on Trafalgar Square in London on June 21^th^ 2017.
+For example, we measured a temperature of 25°C on Trafalgar Square in London on June 21^st^ 2017.
-Hence, we have a specific point in space (the coordinates), the name of the location (Trafalgar Square), a temperature value, the date of the measurement.
+Hence, we have a specific point in space (the coordinates), the name of the location (Trafalgar Square), a temperature value and the date of the measurement.
 Other attributes might include a urbanity category (city or village), or a remark if the measurement was made using an automatic station.

 The simple feature class, `sf`, is a combination of an attribute table (`data.frame`) and a simple feature geometry column (`sfc`).